Recovery of Attorney's Fees in a Florida Divorce

 When could I seek a recovery of attorney's fees?

-If you are currently undergoing a divorce in Jacksonville, FL, you may not have the financial ability to retain competent legal counsel.
+If you are currently undergoing a divorce, then you may not have the financial ability to retain competent legal counsel.
 Since this would leave you at a serious disadvantage, you would have legitimate grounds to seek a recovery of attorney's fees from the court.

-Contact the Jacksonville Divorce Lawyers at Charles E. Willmott, P.A.
+Contact a Lawyer at Charles E. Willmott, P.A.

 At Charles E. Willmott, P.A., I strive to ensure that each of my clients has access to the experienced representation that they deserve.
 For this reason, I encourage you to find out if you are eligible to request a recovery of attorney's fees in your divorce.

-When you turn to a Jacksonville divorce attorney at my firm, you can trust that I am intimately familiar with the laws and regulations that govern the various aspects of family law and divorce in Florida; not only can I assist you in requesting a "fee shift" from the court, but I will be by your side throughout every step of the divorce process thereafter.
+When you turn to an attorney at my firm, you can trust that I am intimately familiar with the laws and regulations that govern the various aspects of family law and divorce in Florida; not only can I assist you in requesting a "fee shift" from the court, but I will be by your side throughout every step of the divorce process thereafter.

 To learn more about how the Board Certified Divorce Attorneys at my firm can help you through this difficult time, call my office today.